 The Presidential Suite is the pinnacle of luxury at “The Summer White House.” it’s a huge parlor with a bar and two queen sleeper sofas.
 The separate bedroom overlooks the Grand Lawn with a King canopy bed with one hundred pc Belgian cotton sheets and an expensive Jacuzzi tub.
 The on-site restaurant is the acclaimed Blue Pig Tavern, open for breakfast, lunch, and dinner.
-After each day at the beach, guests can unwind at the spa with a signature 100-minute Ocean Memory Marine ritual, an exfoliation with salt scrubs, a self-heating algae mousse and a massage that replicates the movements of the ocean.
+After each day at the beach, guests can unwind at the spa with a signature 100-minute Ocean Memory Marine ritual, an exfoliation with salt scrubs, a self-heating algae mousse, and a massage that replicates the movements of the ocean.

-- The Beach Shack
+The Beach Shack

-While Cape May be legendary for its Victorian-era mansions and formal bed and breakfasts, which will not be the vibe that traveling families are trying to find.
+While Cape May is legendary for its Victorian-era mansions and formal bed and breakfasts, which will not be the vibe that traveling families are trying to find.
 The Beach Shack, nestled on Beach Avenue on the brink of Cove Beach, has guests with kids in tow covered; it provides an area where children can frolic sandy and barefoot and nobody will blink an eye fixed.
 The massive rooms aren’t just kid-friendly, but they’re dog-friendly also.

 Madison Avenue Beach

 there are forty-two suites and studios at the Madison Avenue Beach Club, many of which accompany either kitchenettes or full kitchens to assist guests on a budget cook on-site.
 While rooms are basic in decor, they’re clean, and therefore, the hotel goes above and beyond with amenities not usually provided at a budget option — they even offer a swimming bath towel service, heated pool, and bathtub, and trolley service to the middle of town within the peak season of summer.

-- The Virginia Hotel
+The Virginia Hotel

-- The Boarding House
+The Boarding House

-Boasting the foremost powerful and challenging beach breaks on the East Coast, Cape May attract hordes of surfers not just in summer, but even in winter when the southern tip of the cape provides shelter from howling winds.
-The Boarding House knows its market and provides a refreshing alternative to the historic mansions that Cape May be typically known for.
-Each of the 11 rooms within the home is lighting and airy and comes with its own surfboard rack.
-The front desk provides an in depth surf report every day and sends guests to the simplest beaches counting on surf conditions.
+Boasting the foremost powerful and challenging beach breaks on the East Coast, Cape May attracts hordes of surfers not just in summer, but even in winter when the southern tip of the cape provides shelter from howling winds.
+The Boarding House knows its market and provides a refreshing alternative to the historic mansions that Cape May is typically known for.
+Each of the 11 rooms within the home is lit and airy and comes with its own surfboard rack.
+The front desk provides an in-depth surf report every day and sends guests to the simplest beaches counting on surf conditions.

-The Boarding home is not only dog-friendly but eco-friendly also, demonstrated by its choice lead lighting, low flow toilets, Lather Amenities bath products, energy-efficient appliances, and eco-friendly cleaning products.
+The Boarding home is not only dog-friendly but eco-friendly also, demonstrated by its choice of lead lighting, low flow toilets, Lather Amenities bath products, energy-efficient appliances, and eco-friendly cleaning products.

-After each day enjoying the surf, guests can return and relax on the spacious rooftop deck with deluxe chaise lounges and enormous shade umbrellas.
+After each day of enjoying the surf, guests can return and relax on the spacious rooftop deck with deluxe chaise lounges and enormous shade umbrellas.

-- Carroll Villa Hotel
+Carroll Villa Hotel

-Housed during a national historic building in Cape May and just a half a block from the beach, The Carroll Villa Hotel is home to The Mad Batter Restaurant, consistently awarded for being one among the simplest restaurants in town.
+Housed during a national historic building in Cape May and just a half a block from the beach, The Carroll Villa Hotel is home to The Mad Batter Restaurant, consistently awarded for being one of the simplest restaurants in town.
 In trying to stay with the first aesthetic charm, the 19 guestrooms are uniquely decorated with Victorian charm.
 All the Jackson Rooms feature a King bed, private bathroom, and enormous windows offering ample natural light (and a privileged few have ocean views).

 In a town that has a number of America’s oldest seaside motels and charming Victorian B&Bs, ICONA offers a contemporary lodgings option for travelers to Cape May’s famous Beach Ave.
-Developed by world-renowned Achristavest; the hotel is chic and comfy with clean lines, and much of natural light.
-While there are some downfalls (no restaurant on-site and really limited parking), during the high-season a complimentary shuttle will transport guests to a sister property in Diamond Beach to dine at the Star Beach Bar and luxuriate in private beach access.
+Developed by world-renowned Achristavest; the hotel is chic and comfy with clean lines and much of natural light.
+While there are some downfalls (no restaurant on-site and really limited parking), during the high season a complimentary shuttle will transport guests to a sister property in Diamond Beach to dine at the Star Beach Bar and luxuriate in private beach access.